Building customisable forms - BETA

 Several Example Forms are available to help you get started.

 To add a form, select the Forms tab in the Address Book or Children modules…

 …and then select Add form.

-- Public - the form has a public URL as well as the ability to send invitations to people, asking them to complete a form which has been pre-filled with some data.
+- Public - the form has a public URL as well as the ability to send invitations to people, asking them to follow a link to complete the form.

 - Anonymous - the form can only be completed by people who have received an invitation.
-The invitation includes a URL taking them to a form which is pre-filled with the respondent’s details but responses within ChurchSuite will not be linked to the invitee.
+In order to maintain anonymity, in ChurchSuite the responses will not show against the invitee.

-- Site (required) - the sites in which the form will be visible.
+Site (required) - this determines the sites in which the form will be visible.

 After completing the relevant fields, click Save.

-A form can also be added by selecting Duplicate from a form's page...
+A form can also be added by selecting Duplicate from a form's view page...

 ...or from the Action menu.